nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Sep 23 2026)
+### Joke of the day (Thu Sep 24 2026)
 <!-- joke -->
->Faster than a speeding bullet...
-More powerful than a locomotive...
-Able to leap tall buildings in a single bound...
-These are some of Chuck Norris's warm-up exercises.
+>When you play Monopoly with Chuck Norris, you do not pass go, and you do not collect two hundred dollars.
+You will be lucky if you make it out alive.
 <!-- /joke -->

-*Last update: Wed, 23 Sep 2026 02:34:05 GMT*
+*Last update: Thu, 24 Sep 2026 02:23:28 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)